Air-Blade/Air-Blade/README.md

 <h2 align="center" > About me 🍂 </h2>

 <p align="center" >
   Hey!
-I'm Nicholas, a Brazilian front-end developer with a some months of experience on personal projects.
+I'm Nicholas, a Brazilian front-end developer with a some months of experience on personal projects..
 </p>

 <h2 align="center" > Knowledge 🍂 </h2>